-Meals Per Labor Hour (MPLH) is the measure of productivity and production efficiency for school nutrition (SN) programs.
-MPLH can help to determine how many employees or how many scheduled hours per employee are needed daily.
+- SAY: This lesson is on Meals Per Labor Hour.
+We will cover calculating Meals Per Labor Hour (MPLH) and how to apply the information in order to measure the productivity and production efficiency of the school nutrition program. - ASK: Can someone tell me what Meals Per Labor Hour is? - DO: Wait for participants to respond. - FEEDBACK: Meals Per Labor Hour (MPLH) is the measure of productivity and production efficiency for school nutrition (SN) programs. - ASK: Why would you want to calculate MPLH in your school? - DO: Wait for participants to respond. - FEEDBACK: MPLH can help determine how many employees or how many scheduled hours per employee are needed daily.
 The MPLH index is compared with labor because labor is dependent on the type of production.
 Examples of production systems used in the school nutrition program include conventional, cook-chill, and assembly-serve.
-Another type of production system used in the school nutrition program is distribution/service systems that include satellite, on-site, and a combination of the two.
+Another type of production system used in the school nutrition program is distribution/service systems which includes satellite, on-site, and a combination of the two.